RadioRevolt/rebot/README.md

 # Nisse

-A simple bookmarking IRC bot written in node.js.
+A simple bookmarking IRC bot written in JavaScript, using node.js.
 Copy settings.js.example to settings.js and modify it to suit your needs, then run the bot with one of the modes defined in settings.js as the first argument.
 Nisse uses a simple SQLite3 database to store bookmarks and channel history; the filename of this database can also be set in settings.js.

 ## Commands